Third-party ownership in association football: Anderson

 In 2007 the Brazilian footballer Anderson was transferred from Porto to Manchester United.
 As part of that deal Porto paid the agent Jorge Mendes a reported £4 million for his share of Anderson's registration.
-Mendes was said to have contributed 20% of the £3.75 million Porto paid Anderson's previous club, Gremio, to sign the midfielder in 2006.
+Mendes was said to have contributed 20% of the £3.75 million Porto paid Anderson's previous club (Grêmio) to sign the midfielder in 2006.

 Jô

 In June 2008, the transfer of Brazilian player Jô from Russian side CSKA Moscow to English team Manchester City was initially blocked by the Premier League while they investigated the third-party ownership of the player.
 Jô, who had played at Corinthians before moving to CSKA Moscow in 2006, was associated with Media Sports Investments and Kia Joorabchian.

-In 2009 it was reported that the unnamed investors represented by Joorabchian were understood to own the economic rights to 60 or 70 players across Europe and South America.
-He was linked with Manchester City's failed bid for then A.C.
-Milan midfielder Kaká.
+In 2009, it was reported that the unnamed investors represented by Kia Joorabchian were understood to own the economic rights to 60 or 70 players across Europe and South America.
+He was linked with Manchester City's failed bid for then Milan midfielder Kaká.

 Ramires

 In June 2010 it was reported that Kia Joorabchian had secured a 50% share in the Brazilian midfielder Ramires, then at Benfica but subject to transfer interest from across Europe, led by Chelsea in the English Premier League.
 The deal was reportedly part of an agreement reached with Benfica president Luís Filipe Vieira the previous year at the time of Ramires' transfer to Benfica from Cruzeiro in Brazil.
 A further 30% of the player's rights were reportedly owned by Joorabchian's associate Pini Zahavi.
 Ramires completed his move to Chelsea on 13 August 2010 on a four-year contract for a reported fee of £17million.
 It is thought that Joorabchian would receive £6m of this fee.

 Portugal

-When third-party ownership was allowed in Portugal, agent company GestiFute and investment funds bought part of the economic rights of the players, namely Bebé, Deco, etc. Porto, Sporting and Boavista once partnered with First Portuguese to set up an investment fund, while Benfica set up its own fund – Benfica Stars Fund.
+When third-party ownership was allowed in Portugal, agent company GestiFute and investment funds bought part of the economic rights of the players, such as Bebé and Deco of Porto.
+Sporting and Boavista also once partnered with First Portuguese to set up an investment fund, while Benfica set up its own fund (Benfica Stars Fund).
 A part of football agent company and bank fund, José Bosingwa was once shared by Porto and International Foot, while Manuel Fernandes was partly owned by Global Sports Agency.
 Porto also sold 37.5% economic rights of João Moutinho to Mamers BV.
 After acquired 75% economic rights of Walter, Porto re-sold 25% economic rights to Pearl Design Holding Ltd. for €2,125,000.
-Aly Cissokho's 10% rights was once held by "Onsoccer – International Gestão e Marketing, S.A.", an agent until he was sold to Lyon.
+Aly Cissokho's 10% rights was once held by Onsoccer – International Gestão e Marketing, S.A., an agent until he was sold to Lyon.